nickhnelsen/learning-eit/README.md

 # learning-eit
 learn-eit contains the code used to reproduce the numerical experiments in the paper ``Extension and neural operator approximation of the electrical impedance tomography inverse map.''
+It includes:
-It contains training and evaluation job scripts for Fourier Neural Operators (FNOs), data generation files, data processing and plotting routines, and an implementation of the regularized D-bar method direct EIT solver.
+- Training and evaluation scripts for Fourier Neural Operators (FNOs)
+- MATLAB data generation routines for EIT forward problems
+- Data processing and plotting utilities
+- An implementation of the regularized D-bar EIT reconstruction method

 The FNO code defaults to running on GPU, if one is available.